 9.3 To prevent disturbance to residents and daily operations, marketing and commercial activities of any kind are strictly prohibited.

-9.4 Shooting, recording, interviewing or the like are strictly prohibited in the Dormitory area.
+9.4 Shooting, recording, interviewing or the like are strictly prohibited in the Residential Hall area.
 If any of these activities are intended, an application to SAO must first be made 10 working days in advance.

-10.1 In order to maintain normal operations of the Dormitory, staff will conduct inspections and enter the bedrooms at all times when necessary.
+10.1 In order to maintain normal operations of the Residential Hall, staff will conduct inspections and enter the bedrooms at all times when necessary.

-10.3 For public health and safety reasons, the College has the right to request residents to move out of the Dormitory.
+10.3 For public health and safety reasons, the College has the right to request residents to move out of the Residential Hall.
 Balance of residence fee will be refunded in due course.

 - Termination of Residency / Residence Fee

-11.1 Residents who drop out or are taking leave of absence shall have their residency terminated and shall move out of the Dormitory within 5 working days.
+11.1 Residents who drop out or are taking leave of absence shall have their residency terminated and shall move out of the Residential Hall within 5 working days.
 All prior payments are non-refundable and non-transferable.

-11.2 Residents who are deemed unfit to stay at the Dormitory by a medical doctor because of illness shall have their residency terminated.
+11.2 Residents who are deemed unfit to stay at the Residential Hall by a medical doctor because of illness shall have their residency terminated.
 The College shall have the discretion to decide on how to handle the prior payments made by the residents.

 11.4 Before moving out, residents are required to clean the rooms, and return room keys/smart card and other public property to the College.
 Residence deposits shall be forfeited if the items are not returned when the residents move out.